MSUSAzureAccelerators/MSUSAzureAccelerators.github.io/_accelerators/adf-synapse-ingestion-framework.md

 Accelerate ingestion of data into Synapse with standard architecture pattern which can speed up migration with ease of development and also use the same for production deployment.

+This framework can:
-This framework can be used for migration of any database to your target database (Azure Synapse or Azure SQL Database).
-The framework is able to handle incremental patterns and also history loads for large tables.
-It reduces the development time and accelerates the production workloads.
-This framework can scale to a larger number of tables with minimum efforts, and it work well with batch ingestion with near real time of around 10 minutes.
+### Be used for migration of any database to your target database (Azure Synapse or Azure SQL Database)
+### Handle incremental patterns and also history loads for large tables
+### Reduce the development time and accelerate the production workloads
+### Scale to a larger number of tables with minimum efforts
+### Work well with batch ingestion with near real time of around 10 minutes